 Pastors face anxiety every week as they deliver a message or interact with others.
 How will people respond.?

 Pastors are not immune to unstable, impulsive, or self-destructive emotions, thought patterns, and behaviors.

-Their family of origin, personal experiences, and traumas impact the way they view and conduct ministry.
+Their family of origin, personal experiences, and traumas impact how they view and conduct ministry.

 What is unique about the pastor’s experience is that he openly deals with everyone else’s mental health issues but often addresses his issues privately and in isolation.

-Why does a pastor or ministry leader not share their own mental health issues?
+Why does a pastor or ministry leader not share their mental health issues?